 It’s no secret that employee engagement is vital to the running of a successful organization, as it’s linked to productivity, retention, and profitability.
 One of the key objectives of performance management is to gauge employee engagement within your organization.
 Engagement occurs when an employee feels invested in the company and is motivated to contribute to its goals and overall achievements.

 The productivity and overall satisfaction of engaged employees is higher, while absenteeism is significantly lower.
 The probability of those who are highly engaged being top performers is also twice as high.
-Similarly, disengaged employees can end up costing your organizations huge amounts of money.
+Similarly, disengaged employees can end up costing your organization huge amounts of money.

 Of course, doing away with annual reviews doesn’t mean that check-ins never occur.
 Quite the opposite.
 It’s recommended that check-ins are implemented at least once a quarter.
-Regularly touching base with your workforce allows for real-time problem solving and higher engagement levels, rather than waiting for that much-dreaded annual review that never seems to produce any results.
+Regularly touching base with your workforce allows for real-time problem-solving and higher engagement levels, rather than waiting for that much-dreaded annual review that never seems to produce any results.

 Understanding Your Team’s Capacity

 In performance management, one of the objectives that’s all too often overlooked is that it gives leaders the ability to determine the capacity employees have to spend on particular projects.
-It’s important to stay informed about employee capacity in order to keep your workforce happy, engaged, and productive, and to ensure the smooth operation of your organization.
+It’s important to stay informed about employee capacity in order to keep your workforce happy, engaged, and productive and to ensure the smooth operation of your organization.

 In fact, it’s common for the majority of employees to feel overworked but unsure how to inform their leaders that they’re feeling the pressure.
 Burnout can easily occur among teams, especially if the scope of their responsibilities grows too large and unmanageable.
 Overworking can also lead to health problems related to stress and anxiety, which are emotionally exhausting.